What Potty Chair is Best?

 There were no bells, bright colors, designs, no whistles, songs or wipe-able books.
 My kids wanted none of that…serious toilet boot camp for them.
 They liked what made them feel “grown-up” when using the bathroom like “big boys and girls.”
 An occasional comic book perusing while sitting on the “pot” awaiting the arrival of the “package,” was acceptable.

-Please share your choices for the potty training chair with us.
+Please share your choices for the potty training chair with us in the comments.
 See ya next time. 😉